 It’s Steve writing this post.
-I’ve been running This Side Up for a while now, and wanted to share a story with you about something that happened over the Christmas/New Year period.
+I’ve been running This Side Up for a while now, and wanted to share a story with you about something that happened over the Christmas/New Year period last year.
 And how a tool that we use, called Nodd, literally saved our bacon!
 The quick version goes like this:

 - An exciting new project comes along with a big budget.
 Yay!

 - There are lots of moving parts (lots that can go wrong – we need to be organised!)

 - Everything runs smoothly and are ready to push “GO”.
 Excellent!

 - I head off on holiday but something in the back of my mind makes me login and check our approvals tool – Nodd

 - OH SH*T!!!

 - A key client approval is not in place.
 We were about to spend $25k on media that was not signed off.
 Arrrgghhhhh

 - Phew.
 Disaster averted (and a happy ending for everyone).
 Pop the champers!

 When people are busy and you are running lots of projects at once it is so easy to trust those on the fly phone calls and quick-fire emails.
 But in a busy modern business, that’s no longer enough.
 It’s why we use Nodd.